Abdelrahman2610/Student-Score-Prediction/README.md

 - Kaggle Account: To access the dataset and public notebook.

 ### Option 1: Run on Kaggle
-1. Visit the public Kaggle notebook:[My Kaggle Notebook]([https://www.kaggle.com/code/abdelrahmansalah2002/student-score-prediction])
+1. Visit the public Kaggle notebook: (https://www.kaggle.com/code/abdelrahmansalah2002/student-score-prediction)
-2. Ensure the Student Performance Factors dataset is added in Kaggle.
+2. Ensure the Student Performance Factors dataset is added to Kaggle.
 3. Click "Run All" to execute the notebook and view results, including visualizations saved to /kaggle/working/plots/.

 ### Option 2: Run Locally